FNSS ACV-30

 ACV-30 is the designation of an armored combat vehicle developed by the Turkish defense company FNSS Savunma Sistemleri A.Ş.

 The vehicle has been selected as an Air Defence System platform by the Turkish Armed Forces within the scope of the Korkut SPAAG and HISAR surface to air missile system projects.

 Characteristics

 Configuration of the vehicle can be changed to suit the operational requirements of the user.
 It has the capacity to carry payloads such as 150 mm guns, air-defence platforms, largescale mobile radar systems, artillery fire support, and pedestal mounted artillery and missile systems.

 Korkut SPAAG

-Designed to replace to aging M42A1 Duster systems of the Turkish Armed Forces, each Korkut system compromises of a command and control vehicle and three weapons platforms.
+Designed to replace the aging M42A1 Duster systems of the Turkish Armed Forces, each Korkut system compromises of a command and control vehicle and three weapons platforms.
 Each weapon platform carries a twin 2×35 mm Oerlikon KDC-02 cannon, manufactured under licence by MKEK.
 Each weapons system can fire up to 1100 rounds a minute up to a range of 4 km.
 The command and control vehicle has an effective radar range of 70 km.